 - 1. Set indoor thermostat selector switch to OFF. - 2.
 Turn ON all electrical disconnect devices. - 3.
 If unit has a crankcase heater, energize the heater and wait 24 hours before proceeding. - 4.
 Set indoor thermostat at desired temperature.
-Be sure setpoint is below indoor ambient temperature or thermostat will not call for cooling. - 5.
-Set indoor thermostat selector switch to COOL.
-Operate unit for minimum 15 minutes, then check system refrigerant charge.
+Be sure setpoint is below indoor ambient temperature to call for cooling, or above indoor ambient to call for heating. - 5.
+Set indoor thermostat selector switch to COOL or HEAT.
+Operate unit for minimum 15 minutes, then check the system refrigerant charge.